FameThemes/onepress/readme.txt

 	- Section: Services
 		Change your Services section setting and data.

+	- Section: Counter
+		Change your Counter section setting and data.

-	- Section: Works
+	- Section: Testimonial
-		Change your Projects section setting and data.
+		Change your Testimonial section setting and data.

 	- Section: Our Team
 		Change your Team section setting and data.